Slow Cooked Roast Beef in Oven

-- Scrub potatoes and remove any blemishes, but leave skin intact.
+- Scrub potatoes and remove any blemishes, but leave the skin intact.

 - Chunk the potatoes into a bowl or place in a Ziploc bag.
 (Use as many as will fit comfortably without crowding into the 8 x 8 square pan—there will be a little shrinkage, but the size of the pan is about right for roasted potatoes for two people.)

 - Add a few teaspoons of olive oil.
 Sprinkle with herbs of choice (I used tarragon, rosemary, thyme, and marjoram).

 - Add salt or pepper to taste or just leave as is with herbs and oil.

 - Stir or shake/toss to coat in Ziploc bag.
 (I have also added just a few teaspoons of an Italian dressing such as Paul Newman's at this point instead of the olive oil and herbs; it worked just as well.)

-- Turn out into the pan and place in oven.
+- Turn out into the pan and place in the oven.
 Cook uncovered for 20 minutes.

-- Flip the potatoes over, loosen any browning in bottom of pan, spray with cooking spray, and return to oven for 20 minutes.
+- Flip the potatoes over, loosen any browning in the bottom of the pan, spray with cooking spray, and return to oven for 20 minutes.